vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 recovering a kingdom endowed with wealth and grain.
 Vratārka, folios 506-52b, AK 280b; contemplation of Gaurī, Hara and Heramba (Ganesa) for 13 years and udyāpana in

 14th year.
-Himapūjā-worship the Moon, the left eye of Visṇu on Pūr
+Himapūjā-worship the Moon, the left eye of Viṣṇu on Pūr

 śimā with flowers, naivedya of milk, give salt to cows, honour one's mother, sister and daughter with new red garments; if one is near Hirnālaya, then one should offer to pitrs ice mixed with honey, sesame and ghee and where there is no ice he should repeat the words 'ice, ice' and should food brāhmaṇas with māsa food full of ghee; festival with songs and dance should be held and Syāmā-devi worshipped, fresh wine should be drunk by those used to drinking; KR